Converting a Foreign Driver's Licence in Ireland

 Ireland has agreements with some states outside the EU/EEA, and they are designated as “recognised states".
 If you have a licence from a recognised state, you can drive in Ireland for up to 1 year.

 However, if you reside in Ireland, you must exchange your driver's license in Ireland.
-According to Ireland rules, you've taken residence if you stay up to 185 days each calendar year due to personal and occupational ties.
+Under Irish law, you've taken residence if you stay for up to 185 days in each calendar year due to personal and occupational ties.

-Countries under the recognised states for Irish drivers licence are:
+Countries under the recognised states for an Irish drivers licence are:

 • Australia